Supporting Partners Across the A.T. Landscape

 What is the Wild East Action Fund?

-• Land protection projects
+• Land Protection

-• Conservation planning support
+• Conservation Planning

-In addition to funding projects that contribute to the permanent protection of the A.T. landscape, we also value projects that enhance capacity for strategic conservation activities; build community support in sustaining the A.T. landscape; and champion an A.T.
-Landscape that encourages all people to feel welcome, respected, supported and valued.
+The Wild East Action Fund supports projects that contribute to the protection of lands and waters within the A.T. landscape, enhance capacity for strategic conservation activities, build community support for a conserved and resilient A.T. landscape; and champion an A.T. landscape that encourages all people to feel welcome, respected, supported and valued.

-What is the "Wild East"?
+What is the A.T.
+Landscape?

 Who is eligible for the Wild East Action Fund?